Key Pa. Dems to miss Biden visit, cite scheduling conflicts | Times Leader

 But two of the three leading Democrats on Pennsylvania’s statewide ballot this spring who were invited to appear with Biden will not attend, their campaigns confirmed on the eve of the president’s visit.

-, and , will be absent because of scheduling conflicts, according to their spokespeople.
-Another a longtime Biden supporter based in Pittsburgh, will attend, his office confirmed.
+Lt.
+Gov. John Fetterman, a leading Senate candidate, and state Attorney General Josh Shapiro, the likely Democratic nominee in the race for governor, will be absent because of scheduling conflicts, according to their spokespeople.
+Another top Senate candidate, Rep. Conor Lamb, a longtime Biden supporter based in Pittsburgh, will attend, his office confirmed.
 All three had been invited to participate in a photo line with the president.

-The high-profile absences come as Democrats in other states have begun taking modest steps to distance themselves from the first-term president, whose .
+The high-profile absences come as Democrats in other states have begun taking modest steps to distance themselves from the first-term president, whose approval ratings have fallen sharply in recent months.
 And while Fetterman and Shapiro indicated that politics had no bearing on their schedules, their decisions to avoid Biden, particularly in his home state, could fuel further questions among anxious Democratic candidates elsewhere as they decide whether to embrace the struggling president.

 “Josh Shapiro is running to be the governor of Pennsylvania and he’s focused on the issues that matter to Pennsylvania families,” Shapiro spokesperson Will Simons said.